horst-osimitz/sre-task/SETUP.md

 ```

 > [!NOTE]
 > The permanent deletion of secrets in AWS Secretsmanager can take several minutes!
+By default, secrets are kept for recovery for at least 7 days.